hermanncoders/fehlzeiten/README.md

 ## Description

-This project is a flutter client to be used with the backend repository found here.
+This project is a flutter client to be used with the backend repository found here: https://github.com/hermanncoders/fehlzeiten_backend.

 ## History